rosemhong/spaces/README.md

   - Admin ability to manage all posts and comments
 - *Functionality*:
   - Create, edit, and delete posts and comments
+  - Display each space's location on Google Maps
 - Flash messages
 - RESTful routes